tarteel101/Shell-Design/README.md

     return EXIT_SUCCESS;
 }
 ```
-This code initializes the shell with the welcome message by calling init_shell().
+This code initializes the shell with the welcome message by calling the init_shell() function.

+- #### Interactive Mode (No Arguments):
-If no extra arguments are given when you run the program (argc == 1), it runs interactively:
+If you just run the program like this: ./shell, it starts in interactive mode.
-- You type commands, and the shell runs them.
+You’ll see a prompt (shell>) where you can type commands one by one, and the shell will run them.
-- It stops when you type quit.
+The user can type quit to exit, or hit ctrl-D (end of input).

+- #### Batch Mode (File as an Argument):
-If you give a file as an argument (argc == 2), the shell runs in batch mode:
+If you run the program like this: ./shell commands.txt, it starts in batch mode.
-- It reads the commands from the file, runs each one, and shows the output.
+The program will read commands from the file (commands.txt), run them, and show the results.
-- If the file contains quit, the shell stops executing.
+It will run until it catches a quit command within the file.

+- #### Incorrect Usage:
-- If you use the program incorrectly (e.g., with wrong number of arguments), it shows a usage message on how to run it.
+If the user enters wrong number of arguments, a message will appear that shows how to fix the error:
+"Usage: ./shell [batchFile]"

 ---